 9. Under the Install an operating system from a bootable CD/DVD-ROM option, choose Image file (.iso) and select the Ubuntu image you downloaded previously.
 Click Next to continue.

-10. The final step offers a summary of the new virtual machine setup.
-Click Previous to make any changes or click Finish to create the virtual machine.
+10. The final step summarizes the new virtual machine setup.
+Click Previous to make changes, or click Finish to create the virtual machine.

-The new virtual machine appears in the Hyper-V Manager window.
-Right-click on the virtual machine name and click Connect to start it up.
+The new virtual machine appears in the Hyper-V Manager main window.
+Right-click the virtual machine name and click Connect to start it up.

 Note: Learn how to create a Windows 11 virtual machine using Microsoft Hyper-V.